pminina01/readthedocs/File-target.md

 ### Performance Tuning Options
 * **keepFileOpen** - Indicates whether to keep log file open instead of opening and closing it on each logging event.
 Changing this property to true will improve performance a lot, but will also keep the file handle locked.
 Consider setting _openFileCacheTimeout_ = 30 when enabling this, as it will allow archive operations and react to log file being deleted.
 [Boolean](Data-types) Default: False

 * **concurrentWrites** - Enables support for optimized concurrent writes to same log file from multiple processes on the same machine-host, when using _keepFileOpen_ = true.
 By using a special technique that lets it keep the files open from multiple processes.
 If only single process (and single AppDomain) application is logging, then it is faster to set to _concurrentWrites_ = False.
-[Boolean](Data-types) Default: True
+[Boolean](Data-types) Default: True.
+Note: in UWP this setting should be `false`

 * **openFileCacheTimeout** - Maximum number of seconds that files are kept open.
 If this number is negative the files are not automatically closed after a period of inactivity.
 [Integer](Data-types#integer) Default: -1